kylestetz/CLNDR/README.md

   // if you want to use a different templating language, here's your ticket.
   // Precompile your template (before you call clndr), pass the data from the render function
   // into your template, and return the result.
 The result must be a string containing valid markup.
+  // The keyword 'this' is set to the clndr instance in case you need access to any other properties.
   // More under 'Template Rendering Engine' below.
   render: function(data){
     return '<div class="html data as a string"></div>';